floodyberry/supercop/crypto_hash/simd256/ref/README.txt

 add a command line option to the compiler to allow it to use SSE or Altivec instructions; for GCC, try -msse2 or -maltivec.

+The IwMMXt implementation is written in C with massive use of inline assembly, because the GCC builtins that should implement IwMMXt instructions are just plain broken.
+Note that you need to use the ARM Embedded ABI (EABI) in order to use IwMMXt instructions, which is incompatible with the old ABI.
+For instance, this is available in the armel port of Debian GNU/Linux which now supersedes the old arm port.

 API
 ===